Murda Muzik

-Murda Muzik is the fourth studio album by Mobb Deep, which was released on August 17, 1999 through Columbia Records and Loud Records.
+Murda Muzik is the fourth studio album by American hip hop duo Mobb Deep, which was released on August 17, 1999, through Columbia Records and Loud Records.
 It features one of the group's best-known tracks, "Quiet Storm."
-It is also the duo's most commercially successful album to date, for shipping over 1 million copies in the United States and was certified Platinum by the RIAA on October 26, 1999, debuting at #3 on the Billboard 200 charts.
-Murda Muzik also garnered positive reviews from The Source and Allmusic, among others.
+It is also the duo's most commercially successful album to date, for shipping over 1 million copies in the United States and was certified Platinum by the RIAA on October 26, 1999, debuting at No. 3 on the Billboard 200 charts.
+Murda Muzik also garnered positive reviews from The Source and AllMusic, among others.
 A censored version of the album, titled Mobb Muzik, was released simultaneously.
-Since its release the album has been certified 2× platinum.
+As of March 23, 2025 the album has sold over 2.8 million copies in the U.S.

 Background

 The release of Murda Muzik was originally planned for the beginning of 1999, but Loud Records switched distributors from RCA to Columbia.
 Murda Muzik was shelved until this deal was finalized.
 Within this time the album was heavily bootlegged and Mobb Deep had to record new songs to make sure fans would still buy the album.
 The duo recorded 5 new songs: